Get E-Book

 console.log(params.toString());

 URL also normalizes.
-It percent-encodes where needed, resolves . and .. path segments under the URL rules, and exposes components through properties.
-That is useful for backend code that receives callback URLs, proxy targets, redirect locations, or internal service endpoints.
-It is also a reason to avoid ad hoc string concatenation for URLs.
+It percent-encodes where needed, resolves . and .. path segments using URL rules, and exposes components through properties.
+Use it for callback URLs, proxy targets, redirect locations, and internal service endpoints.

 const base = new URL('https://api.example.test/v1/');